 The current management fee is the same as the highest management fee for each share class.
 Transaction costs such as brokerage fees, taxes, etc. for the purchase and sale of financial instruments are paid out of the fund.

-Share class Fee %
+Fee %

-A1 SEK 0.20
+0.20

-A1 EUR 0.20
+0.20

-A9 EUR 0.10
+0.10

-A10 EUR 0.05
+0.05

-B1 EUR 0.20
+0.20

 Fund sustainability in brief